nextcord/nextcord/docs/interactions.rst

 .. code-block:: python3

-    @client.slash_command()
+    @bot.slash_command()
     async def ping(interaction):
         await interaction.response.send_message("Pong!")

-The way it works is by using :meth:`~Client.slash_command` decorator to add a slash command for the bot to register with Discord.
+The way it works is by using :meth:`~bot.slash_command` decorator to add a slash command for the bot to register with Discord.

 ``guild_ids`` is used to limit the guilds that the slash command is available to.
 This is useful for testing as global slash commands can take up to an hour to register.